influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/testing/load.md

 introduced: 0.112.0
 ---

-The `testing.load()` function loads tests data from a raw stream of tables.
+The `testing.load()` function loads tests data from a stream of tables.

 _**Function type:** Test_